-Making consistent extra payments on your principal will yield big returns.
-Borrowers employ various techniques to meet this goal.
-Making a single extra payment one time a year may be the easiest to track.
-If you can't afford to pay an additional whole payment in one month, you can divide your payment by 12 and write a check for that additional amount monthly.
-Another option is to pay half of your payment every other week.
-The result is you make one additional monthly payment in a year.
-These options differ slightly in lowering the total interest paid and reducing payback length, but each will significantly shorten the duration of your mortgage and lower your total interest paid.
+There's a trick to significantly reduce the length of your mortgage and save you thousands of dollars in interest: Make additional payments that apply toward your principal.
+People make this happen in a few different ways.
+For many people,Perhaps the simplest way to keep track is by making 1 additional mortgage payment per year.
+If you can't pay an additional whole payment in one month, you can divide your payment by 12 and write a check for that additional amount monthly.
+Another very popular option is to pay half of your payment every other week.
+The effect here is that you make one additional monthly payment in a year.
+These options differ slightly in reducing the final payback amount and shortening payback length, but they will all significantly reduce the duration of your mortgage and lower the total interest paid over the duration of the loan.

 Do you have a question regarding a mortgage program?